zabereznikova/docs.de-de/docs/visual-basic/language-reference/statements/redim-statement.md

 ## <a name="rules"></a>Regeln

-- **Mehrere Variablen.** Sie können die Größe mehrerer Array Variablen in der gleichen Deklarations Anweisung ändern und die `name` und `boundlist` Teile für jede Variable angeben.
+- **Multiple Variables.** You can resize several array variables in the same declaration statement and specify the `name` and `boundlist` parts for each variable.
 Mehrere Variablen werden durch Kommas voneinander getrennt.

-- **Array Begrenzungen.** Jeder Eintrag in `boundlist` kann die unteren und oberen Begrenzungen dieser Dimension angeben.
+- **Array Bounds.** Each entry in `boundlist` can specify the lower and upper bounds of that dimension.
 Die untere Grenze ist immer 0 (null).
 Die Obergrenze ist der größtmögliche Indexwert für diese Dimension, nicht die Länge der Dimension (dies ist die obere Grenze plus 1).
 Der Index für jede Dimension kann zwischen 0 und dem Wert der oberen Grenze variieren.

      Die Anzahl der Dimensionen in `boundlist` muss mit der ursprünglichen Anzahl von Dimensionen (Rang) des Arrays übereinstimmen.

-- **Datentypen.** Mit der `ReDim`-Anweisung kann der Datentyp einer Array Variablen oder ihrer Elemente nicht geändert werden.
+- **Data Types.** The `ReDim` statement cannot change the data type of an array variable or its elements.

-- **Initialisierung.** Die `ReDim`-Anweisung kann keine neuen Initialisierungs Werte für die Array Elemente bereitstellen.
+- **Initialization.** The `ReDim` statement cannot provide new initialization values for the array elements.

-- **Gehören.** Die `ReDim`-Anweisung kann den Rang (die Anzahl der Dimensionen) des Arrays nicht ändern.
+- **Rank.** The `ReDim` statement cannot change the rank (the number of dimensions) of the array.

-- **Ändern der Größe mit "preserve".** Wenn Sie `Preserve` verwenden, können Sie nur die Größe der letzten Dimension des Arrays ändern.
+- **Resizing with Preserve.** If you use `Preserve`, you can resize only the last dimension of the array.
 Für alle anderen Dimensionen müssen Sie die Grenze des vorhandenen Arrays angeben.

      Wenn das Array nur eine Dimension hat, können Sie beispielsweise die Größe dieser Dimension ändern und trotzdem den gesamten Inhalt des Arrays beibehalten.
 Dies liegt daran, dass Sie die letzte und einzige Dimension ändern.
 Wenn das Array aber über zwei oder mehr Dimensionen verfügt, können Sie bei Verwendung von `Preserve` nur die Größe der letzten Dimension ändern.

-- **Eigenschaften.** Sie können `ReDim` für eine Eigenschaft verwenden, die ein Array von Werten enthält.
+- **Properties.** You can use `ReDim` on a property that holds an array of values.

 ## <a name="behavior"></a>Verhalten

-- **Array Ersetzung.** `ReDim` gibt das vorhandene Array frei und erstellt ein neues Array mit demselben Rang.
+- **Array Replacement.** `ReDim` releases the existing array and creates a new array with the same rank.
 Das neue Array ersetzt das freigegebene Array in der Arrayvariablen.

-- **Initialisierung ohne Beibehaltung.** Wenn Sie `Preserve` nicht angeben, werden die Elemente des neuen Arrays von `ReDim` initialisiert, indem der Standardwert für ihren Datentyp verwendet wird.
+- **Initialization without Preserve.** If you do not specify `Preserve`, `ReDim` initializes the elements of the new array by using the default value for their data type.

-- **Initialisierung mit Preserve.** Wenn Sie `Preserve` angeben, kopiert Visual Basic die Elemente aus dem vorhandenen Array in das neue Array.
+- **Initialization with Preserve.** If you specify `Preserve`, Visual Basic copies the elements from the existing array to the new array.

 ## <a name="example"></a>Beispiel
  Im folgenden Beispiel wird die Größe der letzten Dimension eines dynamischen Arrays erhöht, ohne dass vorhandene Daten im Array verloren gehen.
 Anschließend wird die Größe mit einem Teilverlust der Daten reduziert.
 Zuletzt wird die Größe zurück auf den Originalwert reduziert, und alle Arrayelemente werden neu initialisiert.